verhas/jamal/README.md

 Embedding Jamal into an application is very simple.
 You need the Jamal libraries on your classpath.
-If you use maven, you can simply have
+If you use Maven, you can simply have

 ```xml
         <dependency>